liatrio/autogov/README.md

 The tool supports validating certificate identities against a source of truth list:

 - `--cert-identity-list`: URL to the certificate identity list for validation.
-If provided, validates the cert-identity against this source.
-Default: https://raw.githubusercontent.com/liatrio/liatrio-gh-autogov-workflows/main/cert-identities.json
+If provided, validates the cert-identity against this source (optional).
+Example: `https://raw.githubusercontent.com/liatrio/liatrio-gh-autogov-workflows/refs/heads/main/cert-identities.json`
 - `--no-cache`: Disable caching of the certificate identity list

 The certificate identity source of truth is a JSON file with the following structure: